Facebook Pixel Internships | Western Kentucky University

 Web editor and writer:

 Students are encouraged to develop their own placements with employers or organizations in which they are interested.
-However, Dr. Jones has established relationships with some organizations and is available to assist with the application process.
+However, Dr. Thomsen has established relationships with some organizations and is available to assist with the application process.

 What classes could help prepare me to complete an internship successfully?